reactome/Release/website/html/wordpress/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.9.3 =
+* Tested on WP 3.8.1 and WP 3.9-beta2.
+* Added an option to sort links by link text.
+May produce unexpected results for links that have multiple copies with different anchor text.
+* Added a Vietnamese translation.
+* Added file-based logging for debugging purposes.
+Logging can be enabled in the "Advanced" section of the plugin settings page.
+* Added a "Auto-Submitted: auto-generated" header to notification emails sent by the plugin.
+This should prevent "out-of-office" auto-responders and similar software from responding to these emails.
+* Added domain-based rate limiting to the HTTP checker module.
+* Throttled background parsing by about 40% to reduce overall resource usage.
+* Fixed (probably) a long-standing bug related to encoding international characters in link URLs.
+* Fixed a typo in the Polish translation.
+* Made the error message that's displayed when trying to network-activate the plugin more useful.

+= 1.9.2 =
+* Fixed several UI/layout issues related to the new WP 3.8 admin style.
+* Fixed HTML entity codes showing up in confirmation messages in when running a localized version of WP (only affects some languages).
+* Fixed the "dismiss this notice" link URL not being HTML-escaped.
+* Fixed a couple of cross-site scripting vulnerabilities related to the sort direction query argument not being properly validated and the bulk action form not escaping the current URL.
+* Updated Hebrew translation.
+* Updated French translation.
+* When you dismiss a link, the dismissed link counter is now updated right away instead of on page reload.

+= 1.9.1 =
+* Updated Dutch, German, Chinese and Portuguese translations.
+* Fixed suggestions not working on sites that force HTTPS in the WordPress admin.
+* Tested on WordPress 3.7.

+= 1.9 =
+* Added the ability to edit link text from inside the plugin.
+This features is only available for certain types of links.
+* Added a "suggestions" feature.
+When you go to edit a broken link, the plugin will now suggest replacing it with an archived page from the Wayback Machine (if available).
+You can disable suggestions in Settings -> Link Checker -> General.
+* Added a Hebrew translation.
+* Added support for HTML code in custom fields.
+To make the plugin treat a field as HTML, prefix its name with "html:" in BLC settings.
+For example, if you have a custom field named "foo" that contains HTML, enter it as "html:foo".
+* Fixed: The "Status" column is now properly updated when editing a link.
+* Fixed: Visual feedback when a link is successfully edited.
+Basically, it briefly changes the row background to green.
+* Fixed: Email notifications will only include the "see all broken links here" link if the recipient can actually access that link.
+* Fixed some UI labels not being localizable.
+* The "Undismiss" action is now displayed in all views instead of only the "Dismissed" view.
+This way you can tell if a broken link has been dismissed without having to search the "Dismissed" list.
+* Added information about the last email notification sent to debug info.
+It's accessible by clicking "show debug info" on the plugin settings page.

 = 1.8.3 =
 * Added a Hungarian translation.